I Love You, California: Played aboard the SS Ancon

 "I Love You, California" was played aboard the steamship Ancon, which on August 14, 1914, became the first merchant ship to pass through the Panama Canal.

 State legislative designation

 In 1951, the State Legislature passed a resolution designating it as California's state song.
-California Government Code section 421.7 states, "I Love You, California", a song published in 1913 with lyrics by F.B.
+California Government Code section 421.7 states, I Love You, California', a song published in 1913 with lyrics by F.B.
 Silverwood and music by A.F.
 Frankenstein, is an official state song."

 In 1987, "I Love You, California" became the official state song by law.

 Commercial use

 In late 2012, Jeep began running a TV advertisement in California, with "I Love You, California" as the soundtrack and visuals showing the Californian state flower, Californian flag, and other Californian icons.

 The song also serves as the theme music for the state’s public television human interest series “California’s Golden Parks”, presented by Huell Howser.

 In popular culture

-An arrangement of the song is heard when the player builds the Golden Gate Bridge in Civilization VI: Gathering Storm, accompanied by the first four lines of Percy Bysshe Shelley's poem A Bridal Song.
+An arrangement of the song is heard when the player builds the Golden Gate Bridge in Civilization VI: Gathering Storm, accompanied by the first four lines of Percy Bysshe Shelley's poem A Bridal Song that references the "golden gate."
+Coincidentally, Shelley's wife Mary wrote Frankenstein, which is the name of the song's composer.

-The song is also the official anthem of the New California Republic in the Fallout universe.